Burns commonly occur by direct or indirect contact with heat, electric current, radiation, or chemical agents. Burns can lead to cell death.

 Minor burns will often heal without further treatment.
 Make sure the person is up to date on their tetanus immunization.

 If someone is on fire, tell the person to stop, drop, and roll.
 Then, follow these steps:

-- Wrap the person in thick material such as a wool or cotton coat, rug, or blanket.
-This helps put the flames out.
+- Wrap the person in thick material; such as a wool or cotton coat, rug, or blanket.
+This helps put out the flames.